pmeaney/payloadcms-052225blue/docs-and-extras/PayloadCMS/creating-new-content.md

 ### 2. Configure the SEO Plugin

 In your `payload.config.ts` file, import and configure the SEO plugin:

+**Note: This has been done, by default, in the Official PayloadCMS Website template**

 ```typescript
 import { buildConfig } from 'payload/config';